rust-lang/book/second-edition/nostarch/chapter11.md

 test tests::add_two_and_two ... ok
 test tests::add_three_and_two ... ok

 test result: ok.
-2 passed; 0 failed; 0 ignored; 0 measured
+2 passed; 0 failed; 0 ignored; 0 measured; 1 filtered out
 ```

-This command ran all tests with `add` in the name.
-Also note that the module in
+This command ran all tests with `add` in the name name and filtered out the
+test named `one_hundred`.
+Also note that the module in which tests appear
-which tests appear becomes part of the test’s name, so we can run all the tests
+becomes part of the test’s name, so we can run all the tests in a module by
-in a module by filtering on the module’s name.
+filtering on the module’s name.

 ### Ignoring Some Tests Unless Specifically Requested